bcgov/cas-ciip-portal/docs/all-views-inventory.md

 Form validation helps ensure the integrity of data entered before submission; however, this can be overridden by the reporter with a message justifying their reasons for not being able to fix the validation errors.

-The current state of the application can be downloaded as PDF from the Summary tab.

 \* Required query parameters:
 - `applicationId`
 - `version`